 On the server side, you can also scrub the logging that remembers where each commit came from.

-That info isn’t transmitted from the remote server on clone or pull.
+Commit source info isn’t transmitted from the remote server on clone or pull:

-rcvfrom table after initial clone is 1: it
+rcvfrom table after initial clone is 1, containing

 artifacts, your local